Tips on desk setup for perfect posture

 Correct Laptop setup:

 If you are often using a laptop, I strongly suggest getting a separate keyboard so that you can place the laptop on a stand to get the screen to the correct height and distance.
-Looking down at the screen for long periods can cause great problems in the neck and shoulders.
+Looking down at a laptop screen for long periods can cause many problems in the neck and shoulders.

 How can I help you?

-If you have been sitting at your desk for a while with bad posture, your body may have compensated and become fixed in the ‘bad posture’.
-This is where I come in!
-Osteopathic hands on treatment can help to undo all those hours, weeks, day and years of sitting badly.
-I will also give you specific stretching and strengthening exercises to help you improve and maintain your better posture.
+If you have been sitting at your desk for many months/years with poor posture, your body would have been compensating for this and no doubt there will be both primary (strains/sprains/disc irritation) and secondary issues (scoliosis/twist in the spine).
+Osteopathic ‘hands-on’ treatment can help to undo all the hours, weeks, days and years of sitting badly and help return you to good posture.
+I can also give you specific stretching and strengthening exercises to help you maintain your good posture.